LIkus777/QuranApp/README.md

 # QuranApp

 QuranApp is a modern and feature-rich Android application designed to provide an immersive Quran reading and learning experience.
-It offers an enhanced search function, interactive tafsir, high-quality audio recitation, and gamification elements to engage users in their Quranic journey.
+It offers an enhanced search function, interactive tafsir, high-quality audio recitation, gamification elements, a Hadith encyclopedia, prayer time tracking, and Azkar reminders to engage users in their Quranic journey.

 ## Features